frederic-perez/AmE-dictionary/data/dictionary.md

 __chafe<sup>1</sup>__ _v_ :eight: (chafes, chafed, chafing) If a part of your body chafes or if something chafes it, it becomes sore because of something rubbing against it. _Her bare ankles chafing against the tops of her tennis shoes._
 __chafe<sup>2</sup>__ _n_
 __chafer__ _n_
-__chagrin<sup>1</sup>__ _n_ :nine::m: /ʃəˈgrɪn/ A feeling of vexation, marked by disappointment or humiliation. _Syn_ annoyance, irritation, vexation, exasperation _To my chagrin, he was nowhere to be seen._ _She later rooted for the Universiity of Texas, much to the chagrin of her husband and son, both alumni of rival schools._
+__chagrin<sup>1</sup>__ _n_ :nine::m: /ʃəˈgrɪn/ /shuh-GRIN/ A distress of mind caused by humiliation, disappointment, or failure.
+A feeling of vexation, marked by disappointment or humiliation. _Syn_ annoyance, irritation, vexation, exasperation _To my chagrin, he was nowhere to be seen._ _She later rooted for the Universiity of Texas, much to the chagrin of her husband and son, both alumni of rival schools._ _To the chef’s chagrin, the sauce was too sweet._
 __chagrin<sup>2</sup>__ _v_ :three: (chagrined) Cause to feel shame; hurt the pride of.
 __chain letter__ _n_
 __chain mail__ _n_ :two: Flexible armor of interlinked metal rings.